karolbystrek/Chubby/README.md

 ## Grammar

 ### 1. Notation
-The grammar for the ChubbyPython language is defined using the **ANTLR4** parser generator notation.
+The grammar for the Chubby language is defined using the **ANTLR4** parser generator notation.

 ### 2. Grammar Definition
-The complete ANTLR4 grammar definition for ChubbyPython is located in the project's `antlr` directory:
+The complete ANTLR4 grammar definition for Chubby is located in the project's `antlr` directory:
 **[antlr/Chubby.g4](antlr/Chubby.g4)**

 ---